 7. ‘Magic Armor’: Wiccan Spell for Good Luck with an Onion

 8. Money Rain: A Prayer for St. Expedite with Salt and Candle

 What’s the best type of Salt for casting spells?

 There are many different types of salt that can be used in spells of Witchcraft.
+Generally coarse salt is preferred because its large grains are evidence of being less heavily processed than table salt.
 Here are some options: